umccr/ica-ica-lazy/README.md

 > auto-completion: :white_check_mark:

 Launch [illumination][illumination] in a given project context.
-This will require you to have added the 'read-only' token to a given project.
+This will require you to have added the 'read-only' token to a given project with `ica-add-access-token`.

 **Options:**
   * --project-name